Talk to us

 menu

-How to Build a Flutter Video Call App
+Build a Flutter Video Call App with ZEGOCLOUD

-How to Build a Flutter Video Call App
+Build a Flutter Video Call App with ZEGOCLOUD

 Flutter is a versatile tool that enables developers to create applications with a wide range of functionalities.
 It is capable of developing applications that can run on multiple platforms seamlessly.
 As video calls become more and more popular since the covid-19, many developers are interested in making flutter call apps.
 No worry, keep going on!
 This tutorial shows us how to create a flutter video call application with ZEGOCLOUD SDK.